Peytz/Wizard/README.md

 I you want to use DependencyInjection with Symfony2 this is another way of having a Wizard and its steps associated.

+The power of using a DIC is that each `StepInterface` implementation can have optional dependencies.
+Like building forms programmatically instead of having a `FormType`.

 ``` xml
 <container>
     <services>